milton-lai/saml-chrome/README.md

 ```
 This should work for both the requests and responses.

+## Notes
 The biggest note is that since the Developer Tools only loads per tab, if you have a link that opens up a SP-init transaction in a new tab, then it won't trap any of that data.
 This is a Chrome issue.

+I've also created a saml-chrome-panel [https://github.com/milton-lai/saml-chrome-panel] which is a devtools extension.
+It might be more helpful to use that one, but this is still here to provide a simple guide on creating a devtools extension.